 Built on 300 acres of the historic Rogers-Wiseman family ranch, Hyatt Regency Hill Country Resort and Spa seamlessly blends comfort and elegance.
 “The storied history of the Rogers-Wiseman family and the ranch culture of hospitality is embedded into every aspect of the resort and our guests’ experiences,” says Dan King, general manager.
 “The rich tradition, true Texas hospitality, and home-away-from-home feeling we create are what drives our guests to return year after year.”
 The 500-room resort provides everything you could possibly need for a complete family vacation.
 For the kids, there are several swimming pools, a lazy river for tubing and a 22-foot waterslide.
 Adults will enjoy the 27-hole golf course and the Windflower spa.

-The hotel’s $10 million renovation is scheduled to be completed in March 2017.
+The hotel’s $10 million renovation was completed in April 2017.
 The top-to-bottom transformation will incorporate both Spanish and Mediterranean elements, including ornate ironwork and colorful tiles.
 The ambitious remodeling effort is in line with the hotel’s goal of providing guests “a sense of place.”
 This includes amenities like luxuriously comfortable mattresses as well as subtle details such as the Valencia-brand candles’ signature scent in the lobby and the tranquil view of the River Walk.
 “This is not something our guests can get at a property around the corner.
 The unforgettable experience of staying at Hotel Valencia Riverwalk is one that our guests look forward to repeating,” says Trent Freeman, general manager.

 The Valencia is just a few blocks from Market Square.
 A vibrant cultural and business center since the 1820s, Market Square is the scene of festivals and outdoor events year-round.
 Market Square is at its best in April, during the citywide Fiesta celebration.
 The rest of the year, visitors will find great Mexican restaurants, traditional Mexican handicrafts and an indoor shopping center where you are sure to find the perfect souvenir to commemorate your trip.
 The area is also home to several galleries that feature work by Latino artists.
 The square is located just west of the city center and walking distance from most downtown hotels.